Updated: September 22, 2025

 How our mortgage affordability calculator works

-This calculator works out how much you could potentially borrow on a mortgage based on your annual salary.
-It returns three possible sets of results, based on the most common income multiples that mortgage lenders in the UK use to determine maximum borrowing.
+This calculator calculates how much you could potentially borrow on a mortgage based on your annual salary.
+It returns three possible sets of results based on the most common income multiples that mortgage lenders in the UK use to determine maximum borrowing.

-Most lenders would let you borrow a maximum of 4.5 times your annual income, but some stretch to 5 times salary and a small minority up to 6 times salary, under the right circumstances.
+Most lenders will let you borrow a maximum of 4.5 times your annual income, but some will extend it to 5 times your salary and a small minority to 6 times your salary under the right circumstances.

-Our affordability calculator takes the salary you enter and multiples it by each of these caps to provide you with a rough picture of your maximum borrowing.
-The accompanying text it outputs explains approximately how many lenders offer each of these income multiples.
+Our affordability calculator takes the salary you enter and multiples it by each of these caps to give you a rough picture of your maximum borrowing.
+The accompanying text explains approximately how many lenders offer each income multiple.

 If you’re looking for a mortgage with multiple applicants, add the income for each applicant together and enter it into the calculator to get a general idea of combined borrowing power.

-Important: Please note that this mortgage calculator only offers a rough idea of maximum borrowing.
+Important: This mortgage calculator only offers a rough idea of maximum borrowing.
 Factors such as your outgoings and employment situation might impact your ability to access the income multiple you need.
-For 100% accurate and bespoke calculations, make an enquiry with us to speak to a mortgage broker.
+For 100% accurate and bespoke calculations, please enquire with us to speak to a mortgage broker.

 Maximise your chance of approval with specialist advice from a mortgage expert